 Even when we aren’t running, we spend a lot of time on our feet during the day.
 If our shoes don’t feel right, we don’t feel right.
 When it comes to running, the right gear makes all the difference – whether you’re running 3 miles or 26 miles.
-Finding a good fitting shoe helps prevent injury and keeps you comfortable so you can run farther.
-Consider this when looking for new running shoes:
+Finding a good fitting shoe helps prevent injury, and keeps you comfortable so you can run farther.
+Consider these when looking for new running shoes

 Your Foot Shape Is Unique

 The shapes of our feet vary from runner to runner.
 Running shoes come in a variety of styles to help cater to your specific needs: